 Keyword research is also essential to great Amazon PPC campaigns.
 Positive and Negative Keyword automation takes your account to the next level of profit and ad ranking.

-Find software that automates keyword research to discover what keywords are most successful for your product, thus improving your PPC campaigns.
+Find software that automates keyword research to discover what keywords are most successful for your product, thereby improving your PPC campaigns.

 If you wish to compare, check out Ad Badger’s features when deciding on what Amazon PPC software to use.